kenvb/badusb/docs/dangerouscode2.md

 Some words of caution:

-Please don't blindly do this with an internal script, written by a colleague.
+:warning: Please don't do this blindly with an internal script.
 Especially if you have no idea what it does.
 You might inadvertently leak precious information.